mhusm/maps-boilerplate-2018/setup.md

 * As a deployment method choose Github
 * Look for your user name and project
 * Enable automatic deploys
-* Open the app in the browser and make sure that it works.
+* Open the app in the browser and make sure that your website is displayed.
-* Add your Heroku app as a referrer for google Maps
+* Add your Heroku app as a referrer for Google Maps